dollarshaveclub/monitor/README.md

 What about features other monitoring solutions provide?

-- We pipe all our metrics to DataDog and create all the relevant dashboards
+- We pipe all our metrics to Datadog and create all the relevant dashboards
 - We still use other services like New Relic for features we need, just not for monitoring everything

 ## Creating your Monitoring Repository